 The fire elemental seemed of little assistance in the fight, but Abby closed on the bugbear and cut him with her silver dagger, drawing his attention.
 He stepped back and brought the flail around and punched the heavy head into Abby’s chest, knocking the warrior back.
 Abby felt all the wind flee her lungs and her eyes went wide in pain.

 But it was just enough time for Kara, who retreated, shuffling weakly toward Rahab.
 As the wizard launched another splash of acid at the bugbear, Kara managed to drink one of her own minor healing elixirs.
-Her ribs were still crushed, but the liquid contained enough magic to get her to her feet and put some more distance from the bugbear.
+Her ribs were still crushed, but the liquid contained enough magic to get her to her feet and put some more distance from the monster.
 Rahab retreated a step likewise, and the alchemist and conjurer began to ascend the steps of the dais toward the monstrous statue.
-Gloriana busily reloaded her crossbow, aimed at Orik again, fired, and missed.
+Gloriana busily reloaded her crossbow, aimed at Orik again, and missed.

 Kara now had time to drink a second healing potion, which she hastily did, and there was a second cracking sound as two of her ribs pushed back out and reseated themselves properly.
-She could breath again.
+She could breathe again.

 Gloriana launched a third bolt into Orik’s arm, and then perhaps the haunts had seen enough: five ghostly hands appeared, hauled the crossbow from Gloriana’s grasp, and flung it across the stone floor out of reach.
 By coincidence Orik’s sight returned as Rahab’s spell faded.
 The man slumped to one knee, bleeding, and held up his good arm in supplication.